algosup/2024-2025-project-1-fpga-team-2/documents/technical/technical_specification.md

 <summary>2.
 Conventions</summary>

-## 2. Conventions
+## 2. Conventions.

 ### 2.1 Naming conventions.

-All details about our naming conventions and coding rules can be found on the [naming convention and rules document.]()
+All details about our naming conventions and coding rules can be found in the [naming convention and rules document.](/documents/technical/naming_conventions_and_rules.md)

 ### 2.2 GitHub organization.

-- Each pull-request has to contain labels, the project, the dedicated milestone, and at least 2 reviewers.
+- Each pull request must include labels, the associated project, the designated milestone, and at least two reviewers.
-- Each issue has to contain labels, the project, the dedicated milestone, and the assigned member.
+- Each issue must include labels, the associated project, the designated milestone, and an assigned team member.
-- The workin version shall go to ``main``.
+- The working version should be merged into the `main` branch.
-- There can't be any direct push to the main.
-The member has to do a pull-request to merge their changes in the main.
+- Direct pushes to the main branch are not permitted. - Team members must submit a pull request to merge their changes into the `main` branch.
-- Only push working code that has been tested by the Quality Assurance.
+- Only tested, functional code that has passed Quality Assurance (QA) should be pushed.

 ### 2.3 Folder Structure.

-A folder structure is mandatory for a good understanding of all file locations.
+A well-organized folder structure is essential for ensuring clear understanding of all file locations.

-Here, you will find our file structure plan :
+Below is our file structure plan :

 ```
 2024-2025-project-1-fpga-team-2